 This strategy accompanies Strategy 1.1 with a focus on incentives for market rental housing.
-The actions in Strategy 2.1 should be undertaken alongside the actions in Strategy 1.1.
 While the types of incentive tools may be the same, the level of incentives should differ based on the level of affordability provided.
 For example, a modest amount of bonus density can be offered for market rental developments with a higher amount of bonus density for projects that offer greater affordability through non-market rental and other priority housing types.

-ACTIONS IMPLEMENTATION TIMELINE ACTION 2.1.1 Complete a land economics assessment to test and confirm the parameters of density bonusing for market rental, as well as the potential need for and impact of other types of incentives.
+Actions (These actions should be undertaken alongside the actions under Strategy 1.1.)
+Implementation Timeline Action 2.1.1 Short term Complete a land economics assessment to test and confirm the parameters of density bonusing for market rental, as well as the potential need for and impact of other types of incentives.
 Density bonusing for market rental housing should focus on encouraging the development of these units.
 While cash-in-lieu for non-market housing may still be a component of the density bonusing process, the City should not aim to generate funds to create market rental, but rather rely on density bonusing to incentivize the development of these units by the private market.
-Short term (underway) ACTION 2.1.2 Identify incentives for market rental development as part of the City's incentives package and supporting materials, such as an information package, web page, and promotional information.
-Short term
+Action 2.1.2 Short term Identify incentives for market rental development as part of the City's incentives package and supporting materials, such as an information package, web page, and promotional information.
+Action 2.1.3 Medium term, then Complete periodic updates to the incentives policy based on ongoing monitoring and evaluation, land economic assessments, and housing needs assessments.
+Expand incentives over time as more resources are created through the priority housing reserve fund. ongoing